Helping The Community

 The conduct of the members of the Association shall be expected always to be in accordance with the provisions of the Code of Ethics, these Bylaws and the policies adopted by the Association.

 Section 2: Initiation of Complaints

-A complaint against any member of the Association by a customer of competitor may be filed in writing with the Vice President.
+A complaint against any Member of the Association by a customer of competitor may be filed in writing with the Board.
 It shall be required only to set forth the facts of the complaint in general terms for the following informal method of dealing with complaints.
 The Vice President shall normally be in charge of following up the complaint.

 Section 3: Investigation and Resolving of Complaints

-When a complaint is received by the Vice President from any source, it shall be investigated immediately.
+When a complaint is received by the Board from any source, it shall be investigated immediately.
 If the complaint appears to be valid, the Vice President shall attempt, as soon as practical, to resolve the complaint.

 Section 4: Irresolvable and/or Trivial Complaints: Presidential Appointment of Grievance Committee

 A. In the event the Vice President is unable to resolve the complaint, he/she shall report his/her findings to the President in writing.
 The President shall have the power to determine that the complaint shall be improper on the grounds of triviality.

 B. The President may also determine that the complaint is of sufficient gravity to warrant disciplinary action, in which case the President shall appoint a Grievance Committee to conduct a hearing on the subject.
 The Grievance Committee shall be comprised of at least three (3) Joint Member representatives whose businesses shall, as much as practical, be sufficiently remote from the accused member firm to insure against possible ultimate judgment by a direct competitor.